 - Integrations: Windows, MacOS, most retail and restaurant POS systems

-This printer is compatible with Apple and Windows-based devices, alongside a massive number of restaurant and retail POS systems.
-POS integrations can easily be built using the printer’s WebPRNT and CloudPRNT functions. - WebPRNT and CloudPRNT functionality
+- Universally compatible: This printer is compatible with Apple- and Windows-based devices, alongside a massive number of restaurant and retail POS systems.
+POS integrations can easily be built using the printer’s WebPRNT and CloudPRNT functions.

-Star Micronics printers support a wealth of software integrations via its WebPRNT and CloudPRNT functions.
+- WebPRNT and CloudPRNT functionality: Star Micronics printers support a wealth of software integrations via its WebPRNT and CloudPRNT functions.
 WebPRNT supports JAVA-coded connections between a web-based POS system (like Lightspeed) and your Star printers.
 Once the connection is built, WebPRNT-connected printers do not need internet connectivity to operate.
+CloudPRNT supports similar connections with cloud POS systems (like Revel Systems).
+CloudPRNT printers do need a strong, active internet connection to work, though.

-The TSP743II is designed to be rugged to withstand high-volume use.
-The outer shell of the printer is sealed to repel debris and spills.
-Internal print mechanisms are also buffered to reduce print noise and the noise of the auto-cutter.
+- Rugged design and quiet operation: The TSP743II’s outer shell is sealed to repel debris and spills.
+Internal print mechanisms are buffered to reduce print noise.

 Epson TM-L90 PLUS: Best for Restaurants